clayne/hacktical-c/task/README.md

 }
 ```

-While the consumer decreases the counter in a similar fashion.
+The consumer decreases the counter in a similar fashion.

 ```C
 static void consumer(struct hc_task *task) {